William Sterling Parsons: Early life

 In 1909, the family moved to Fort Sumner, New Mexico, where William learned to speak fluent Spanish.
 He attended the local schools in Fort Sumner and was home schooled by his mother for a time.
 He commenced at Santa Rosa High School, where his mother taught English and Spanish, rapidly advancing through three years in just one.
 In 1917 he attended Fort Sumner High School, from which he graduated in 1918.

-In 1917 Parsons travelled to Roswell, New Mexico to take the United States Naval Academy exam for one of the appointments by Senator Andrieus A. Jones.
+In 1917 Parsons traveled to Roswell, New Mexico, to take the United States Naval Academy exam for one of the appointments by Senator Andrieus A. Jones.
 He was only an alternate, but passed the exam while more favored candidates did not, and received the appointment.
 As he was only 16, two years younger than most candidates, he was shorter and lighter than the physical standards called for, but managed to convince the examining board to admit him anyway.
-He entered the Naval Academy at Annapolis, Maryland in 1918, and eventually graduated 48th out of 539 in the class of 1922, in which Hyman G. Rickover graduated 107th.
+He entered the Naval Academy at Annapolis, Maryland, in 1918, and eventually graduated 48th out of 539 in the class of 1922, in which Hyman G. Rickover graduated 107th.
 At the time, it was customary for midshipmen to acquire nicknames, and Parsons was called "Deacon", a play on his last name.
 This became shortened to "Deak".

 Ordnance

 On graduating in June 1922, Parsons was commissioned as an ensign and posted to the battleship USS Idaho, where he was placed in charge of one of the 14-inch gun turrets.
 In May 1927, Parsons, now a lieutenant (junior grade), returned to Annapolis, where he commenced a course in ordnance at the Naval Postgraduate School.
 He became friends with Lieutenant Jack Crenshaw, a fellow officer attending the same training course.
-Jack asked Parsons to be best man at his wedding to Betty Cluverius, the daughter of the Commandant of the Norfolk Navy Yard, Rear Admiral Wat Tyler Cluverius, Jr., at the Norfolk Navy Chapel.
+Jack asked Parsons to be best man at his wedding to Betty Cluverius, the daughter of the commandant of the Norfolk Navy Yard, Rear Admiral Wat Tyler Cluverius Jr., at the Norfolk Navy Chapel.
 As best man, Parsons was paired with Betty's maid of honor, her sister Martha.
 Parsons and Martha got along well, and in November 1929, they too were married at the Norfolk Navy Chapel.
-This time, Jack and Betty were best man and maid of honor.
+This time, Jack and Betty Crenshaw were best man and maid of honor.

-The ordnance course was normally followed by a relevant field posting, so Parsons was sent to the Naval Proving Ground in Dahlgren, Virginia to further study ballistics under L.T.E.
-Thompson.
+The ordnance course was normally followed by a relevant field posting, so Parsons was sent to the Naval Proving Ground in Dahlgren, Virginia, to further study ballistics under L. T. E. Thompson.
 Following the usual pattern of alternating duty afloat and ashore, Parsons was posted to the battleship USS Texas in June 1930, with the rank of lieutenant.
-In November, the Commander in Chief United States Fleet, Admiral Jehu V. Chase, hoisted his flag on the Texas, bringing Cluverius with him as his chief of staff.
-This was awkward for Parsons, but Cluverius understood, being himself the son-in-law of an admiral, in his case, Admiral William T. Sampson.
+In November, the commander in chief United States Fleet, Admiral Jehu V. Chase, hoisted his flag on the Texas, bringing Cluverius with him as his chief of staff.
+This was awkward for Parsons, his son-in-law, but Cluverius understood, being himself the son-in-law of an admiral, in his case, Admiral William T. Sampson.